brunodccarvalho/COMP/Instructions.md

 ## Javac Implementation of JVM

     Notation:
           $EXPRESSION_A...
 Recursion: EXPRESSION_A is a child of the current node.
+Its code should be placed in this exact position.
         ?
 EXPRESSION_B       EXPRESSION_B isn't always present, only if result is to be cached.
+                             Usual when evaluating expressions.
-      L:  EXPRESSION_C       L is a label, used to jump to EXPRESSION_C.
+      L:  EXPRESSION_C       L is a label, used to jump from elsewhere to EXPRESSION_C.

-    DAGAdd:
+    DAGBinaryOp> 1/6
+      Add:
           $lhs...
           $rhs...
           iadd
         ? istore                  Store result of lhs + rhs

-    DAGSub:
+    DAGBinaryOp> 2/6
+      Sub:
           $lhs...
           $rhs...
           isub
         ? istore                  Store result of lhs - rhs

-    DAGMul:
+    DAGBinaryOp> 3/6
+      Mul:
           $lhs...
           $rhs...
           imul
         ? istore                  Store result of lhs * rhs

-    DAGDiv:
+    DAGBinaryOp> 4/6
+      Div:
           $lhs...
           $rhs...
           idiv
         ? istore                  Store result of lhs / rhs

-    DAGLess:
+    DAGBinaryOp> 5/6
+      Less:
           $lhs...
           $rhs...
           if_icmpge   A